 Although incorporating archetypical fantasy races is fine for the purposes of writing, there are still potential legal issues that you can run into if you’re not careful.
 Read further to discover what specific aspects of writing about fantasy races could cause eventual legal problems and tips on how to avoid these complications altogether.

 Why Writing About Fantasy Races Doesn’t Impede on Any Intellectual Property

 As a fantasy writer, the last thing you want to deal with is legal issues as soon as you’ve published your novel.
 Since fantasy species play such a crucial role in this reading genre, writers must get it right the first time to avoid unnecessary headaches in the future.

 Fortunately, writing about archetypical fantasy races shouldn’t raise any red flags when it comes to legalities, as fantasy races are largely considered public domain information.
 The reasons for why this is are discussed further below.

 Fantasy Races are Ideas in Common Use

 Over time, elves and fairies became somewhat intertwined, developing a mischievous and playful image.
-People began to add details to old folklore stories to help accentuate these features, until the archetypical mental picture that we have of elves and fairies was born.
+People began to add details to old folklore stories to help accentuate these features until the archetypical mental picture we have of elves and fairies was born.

 Since the original creators of elves and fairies are unknown and have been dead for centuries, these archetypical fantasy species are free for public use.
-There is no copyright associated with these fantasy races, or any other general fantasy race for that matter.
+There’s no copyright associated with these fantasy races or any other general fantasy race for that matter.